Sydney012/sydneynwakanma/README.md

 Welcome to my repository!
-Here you will find all the projects with code, images, and written analysis I have completed in different subjects.
+Here you will find all of my projects with code, images, and written analysis I have completed in different subjects while at San Francisco State University.